 This workshop will enable you to understand the key competencies, roles and responsibilities of an inspector on a municipal linear construction project.
 Using a practical approach, learn how to carry out your job to satisfy all parties to the best interest of the owner/municipality.

-- Sewer installation, materials, testing
+- Sewer installation, materials, placement and quality assurance

 - Construction safety

 - Use of manuals and awareness of key audit issues

 This course is designed for those employees who represent the municipality on a construction project, including: Site Inspectors • Construction Inspectors • Field Engineers • Civil and Public Works Technologists

 Time: 10:00 AM - 1:45 PM Eastern Time